Economics for Leaders

-Students who are currently juniors in high school and will complete their junior year by this summer are eligible to attend an EFL program in 2014.
-Sophomores applicants will be considered.
+Students who are currently sophomores and juniors in high school are eligible to attend an EFL program in 2015.

-We recommend that students apply as soon as possible, as that will increase their chances of being accepted to the program of their choice.
-Admission to EFL is competitive.
-Decisions are based on leadership potential, maturity and vision.
-Above all, EFL students are intelligent, articulate student leaders who will benefit from this unique educational experience.
+Admission to EFL is competitive, with decisions based on leadership potential, maturity, and vision.
+Above all, EFL participants are intelligent and articulate students who will benefit from this unique educational experience.

-Applications received following the March 3, 2014 deadline will be reviewed on space available basis.
+Applications will be accepted until March 2, 2015.
+Applications received after March 2 will be reviewed on a space available basis.

 Through a partnership with the University of Colorado, Colorado Springs, two semester hours of undergraduate credit are available to students attending the program.
 There is an additional fee for the course, Econ 1310 ‘A Survey of Economics,’ and students opting for the credit must complete additional assignments.
 The credits cost $204.
 Instructions on how to sign up for the credits will be sent in the orientation packets of accepted students.

 - Equip tomorrow’s leaders with the skills necessary to succeed in the 21st century economy.

 - Give students the knowledge to understand the economic concepts shaping the global economy.

 - Foster students’ commitment to continued learning about economics and leadership.

 - Provide a fun-filled, active environment rich with new friendships that can last a lifetime.

 - Help students discover their potential as they assemble their own personal tool kits for effective leadership.